BrandonTay2001/BitTeenLife---A-Text-based-Life-Simulator/README.md

 1. The sample input and output files are for reference only.
 Due to the random nature of our game, it is highly unlikely that the same inputs will generate the same outputs.
 2. Our code has lines which are very long due to us dealing with raw string literals.
 According to https://google.github.io/styleguide/cppguide.html#Line_Length, this is acceptable.
 3. During compilation and execution, there will be a file called tempfile.txt that will be created.
 Please ignore this file (don't do anything about it) as it is just an empty file to store any unfinished game states (if any).
 4. When a user saves a game during any year other than years 13, 18 and 21, there may be a possibility that events may repeat due to the random nature of our game.
-Howeever, we still decided to include the option to save the game during every year to maximise user experience.
+However, we still decided to include the option to save the game during every year to maximise user experience.
 #### Why we chose this game:
 Both of us have played BitLife and found the game fun.
 However, we thought the game was repetitive and uninteresting after many playthroughs, so we decided to create a parody of the game in order to make things more interesting.